victor-david/restless-ofxsharper/README.md

     OfxRequestBuilder builder = OfxFactory.CreateBuilder();
     builder.BuildOfxRequest(() =>
     {
-        builder.BuildSignOnMessageSet(bank);
+        builder.Signon.BuildMessageSet(bank);

-        builder.BuildCreditCardMessageSet(() =>
+        builder.CreditCard.BuildMessageSet(() =>
         {
-            // in your app, you have to determine an appropiate date to start with DateTime dateStart = new DateTime(2017, 1, 1);
+            // in your app, you'd have to determine an appropiate date to start with DateTime dateStart = new DateTime(2017, 1, 1);
-            builder.BuildCreditCardStatementRequest(account, dateStart, null, true);
+            builder.CreditCard.BuildStatementRequest(account, dateStart, null, true);
             // Not using a start date or and end date.
-Bank will deliver whatever they've got. builder.BuildCreditCardClosingStatementRequest(account, null, null);
+Bank will deliver whatever they've got. builder.CreditCard.BuildClosingStatementRequest(account, null, null);
         });
     });